TiagooGomess/PLOG_PROJ1_2021/README.md

 		[[3],[3], [1,2,2,2,2,0,2],[3],[3],[3]],</br>
 		[[3],[3],[3],[3],[3],[1,2,2,2,0]],</br>
 		[[3],[3],[3],[3],[0,2,2,2,0,1],[3]]	] , 0

 ### Game State Visualization

 We print a board on screen with letters and numbers to indicate position, and in each cell we represent the color of the head of the list (piece on top of the stack ['W','B','G'], or no piece [  ]) and next to it a number that represents the score associated with the stack ( number of green pieces in the stack)

-#### Initial State:
+#### Initial State

 ![Initial State](images/initial_board.png)

-#### Intermediate State:
+#### Intermediate State

 ![Intermediate State](/images/intermediate_board.png)

-#### Final State:
+#### Final State

 ![Final State](images/final_board.png)

 ### Valid Moves List

-When a bot is playing we get all the possible moves, with our **valid_moves** predicate that uses the [findall/3](https://www.swi-prolog.org/pldoc/man?predicate=findall%2f3) predicate of Prolog with a template of  [RowFrom, ColumnFrom, RowTo, ColumnTo] and getting a random move that is a valid move,in other words, where the cell selected has a stack controlled by the current player, if that stack can capture other stacks, if the move is orthogonal and there are no other stacks in between the selected stack and the destination, and if the destinatio is not a empty cell.
+When a bot is playing we get all the possible moves, with our **valid_moves** predicate that uses the findall/3 predicate of Prolog with a template of  [RowFrom, ColumnFrom, RowTo, ColumnTo] and getting a random move that is a valid move,in other words, where the cell selected has a stack controlled by the current player, if that stack can capture other stacks, if the move is orthogonal and there are no other stacks in between the selected stack and the destination, and if the destinatio is not a empty cell.

 (print de codigo necessario??)